KozelAnatoliy/routineless/packages/nx-aws-cdk/README.md

 ### Cdk application generator

-After installing `@routineless/nx-aws-cdk` or generating workspace using preset you can add cdk application to your nx workspace by running:
+After installing `@routineless/nx-aws-cdk` and adding it to your `nx.json` plugins section or generating workspace using preset you can add cdk application to your nx workspace by running:

 ```sh
 npx nx g cdk-application infra